SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

         OR "choice$" OR "choose" OR "solution$"
         OR ("decision$" NEAR/3 "making")
-        OR "administrat*" OR "policy" OR "policies" OR "procedure$" OR "scheme$" OR "manage*" OR "develop*" OR "govern*" OR "development" OR "administrat*" OR "plan" OR "planning" OR "policy" OR "policies"
-      OR "resource us*"
+        OR "administrat*" OR "policy" OR "policies" OR "procedure$" OR "scheme$" OR "manage*" OR "develop*" OR "govern*" OR "development" OR "administrat*" OR "plan" OR "planning" OR "policy" OR "policies" OR "resource us*" OR "empower*" OR "engage*" OR "collaborat*" OR "co-operat*" OR "cooperat*" OR "inclus*" )
-      )
   )
   NEAR/5